Ethan Fulwood, PhD

 I am an Assistant Professor of Anatomy at the DeBusk College of Osteopathic Medicine at Lincoln Memorial University.
 I grew up in East Tennessee in the foothills of the Great Smoky Mountains and studied Anthropology and Ecology & Evolutionary Biology at the University of Tennessee, where I also worked summers at the Gray Fossil Site near Johnson City.
 Hoping to work on fossil primates, I moved to the Boyer Lab in the Department of Evolutionary Anthropology at Duke University, where I completed my PhD, ultimately on lemur diversification through the lens of the evolutionary functional morphology of lemur teeth.
 I also helped teach human gross anatomy at the Duke School of Medicine and as a postdoctoral research associate in the Department of Neuroscience at the Washington University in St. Louis School of Medicine.

-My work combines tools for the characterization of tooth shape with phylogenetic modeling and disparity analyses to try to understand the generation of diversity in mammals, with a particular focus on Paleogene primates and other members of their Paleogene North American ecosystems.
+I am interested in the connections between developmental processes, the generation of variation within populations, and macroevolutionary morphological diversity.
+My work combines tools of functional morphometrics with phylogenetic and disparity analyses to try to understand the generation of diversity, with a particular focus on the teeth of primates and other mammals.
 I’m particularly interested in the effects of periods of environmental change and extinction on morphological diversity.